rfawcett160/OB-Xd-GREC/README.md

 This repository and the source code is under GPL3 license.

 For now, Files from Source > Images folder in this commit have Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0) license.
-Any skins/themes that I make will be licensed through an appropriate Creative Commons license such that there will be absolutely no restriction on their use in another piece of work (software, art, etc.)
+Any skins/themes that I make will be found in the 'Themes' folder and will be licensed using the CC BY-ND 4.0 license unless otherwise noted in this Copyright section.

+QuickAndDirtyGREC Theme was made using some of [gitterdude's](https://github.com/gitterdude) contributions to [OB-Xx](https://github.com/pauloesteban/OB-Xx) by [pauloesteban](https://github.com/pauloesteban).
+Specifically, gitterdude's 'coords.xml' was used for placement of the various knobs and buttons on the main interface.
+All graphics were designed by myself from within the [GNU Image Manipulation Program] (https://www.gimp.org/).
+As a result, QuickAndDirtyGREC will be released under the same Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) license since gitterdude's theme was used as a template for the QuickAndDirtyGREC Theme.
+Many thanks to gitterdude for the creation of the [OB-Xx](https://github.com/pauloesteban/OB-Xx) theme.